floriankraemer/floriankraemer.github.io/_posts/Useful-HTTP-Headers-you-might-not-know.markdown

 ### Useful HTTP Headers

-There are quiet a few HTTP headers that are useful when dealing with certain scenarios.
+There are quite a few HTTP headers that are useful when dealing with certain scenarios.

 #### Rate Limiting Headers